-Now, if you are even slightly familiar with Marvel’s She-Hulk, you’re more than likely to imagine the impressive muscle bound green form in her signature leotard, posing with her hip cocked to the side.
-If you are familiar with the powerhouse lawyer known for being an amazingly strong willed and non talked about feminist icon, then there is no need to educate you on the complex birth and development of this character.
+Now, if you are even slightly familiar with Marvel’s She-Hulk, you’re more than likely to imagine the impressive muscle-bound green form in her signature leotard, posing with her hip cocked to the side.
+If you are familiar with the powerhouse lawyer known for being an amazingly strong-willed and not talked about feminist icon, then there is no need to educate you on the complex birth and development of this character.

 Now, let’s not say we’re accusing a lot of people of not understanding the character.
 We are here to educate a select group.
 As the screenplay writer for both the Christopher Nolan Dark Knight films and the Man of Steel movie, David S. Goyer said:

 “I have a theory about She-Hulk.
 Which was created by a man, right?
 And at the time in particular I think 95 percent of comic-book readers were men, and certainly almost all of the comic-book writers were men. … And so then they created She-Hulk, right?
 Who was still smart, so it was like, I think She-Hulk is the chick that you could fuck if you were Hulk, you know what I’m saying?… She-Hulk was the extension of the male power fantasy.
 So it’s like if I’m going to be this geek who becomes the Hulk, then let’s create a giant green porn star that only the Hulk could fuck.”

 So, where do we start?